ashleycawley/cli-watch/README.md

 shopt -s histappend
 export PROMPT_COMMAND="history -a; history -c; history -r; $PROMPT_COMMAND"
 ```
-In short those do the following things: it increases the number of commands which are remembered by bash's history and it writes commands to the history immediately to prevent he history from being lost (which it is quite often on default setups).
+In short those do the following things:
+- Increases the number of commands which are remembered by bash's history.
+- Writes commands to the history immediately as oppose later which is the norm.
+- Prevents the history from being lost due to disconnection or multiple terminals being used.
+- Prevents users from clearing their history and hiding their tracks with ```history -c```

+---

 ## Dev Notes
 * Mute errors from grep by redirecting standard errors to dev null to avoid emails being dispatched like: